Nguyen-Manh-Kha/SDL2_GameProject/README.md

     + There are 4 main movement: left + up ; right + up ; left ; right
     + Each movement has 3 moving sprites
   - Finish the character moving animation
+  - Add "update_character_frame" function to function.cpp file to control character frame independently using Uint32 GetTicks() otherwise the character sprites would change too fast

 17/3/2025:
   - Finish water spraying animation using particle effect